huydinhtran/dpdk-app-pipeline/README.md

 ## Build DPDK 20.11.0 (tested with RDMA v22)

 ### testPMD (NOTE: macswap is pinned to core 10.
 Can be changed in ./app/test-pmd/macswap.c.
 Only work with 1 NIC port) use macswap-libdpdk-do_macswap-working.c for ./app/test-pmd/macswap.c
+### UPDATE: Use testpmd-2thread.c to pin main-lcore and polling core together
 ```
 cd dpdk-pipeline-macswap
 meson setup build